 If your child has a lesion in their mouth, we can use a laser to carefully remove a small piece of the tissue for testing.
 While most mouth lesions are benign, it’s always better to be safe than sorry.
 If the lesion is causing your child pain or discomfort, we can excise it with dental laser treatment.

-Grand Rapids pediatric dentist who has experience with tongue-tie cases.can sometimes correct itself or improve by age three; however, this isn’t always the case.
+Tongue-tie can sometimes correct itself or improve by age three; however, this isn’t always the case.
 Tongue-tie left untreated can interfere with breastfeeding, eating solid foods, and normal speech development.
-To avoid the consequences of untreated tongue-tie, we recommend you schedule an appointment with a
+To avoid the consequences of untreated tongue-tie, we recommend you schedule an appointment with a Grand Rapids pediatric dentist who has experience with tongue-tie cases.

 The alternative to using a laser involves surgically cutting the frenulum.
 Laser treatment for tongue-tie, however, is often preferred by parents because the laser cauterizes the wound as it cuts the connective tissue, making for a shorter recovery period.

 If your child has a painful tooth, you know that an appointment with your child’s pediatric dentist is on the horizon.
 For children who are afraid of dentist drills, you may want to consider laser cavity treatment.
 Laser treatment doesn’t create the same disconcerting drilling sound and can help save more of the healthy tooth during cavity treatment than a traditional dental drill.

 While lasers can be used to treat cavities, there are several drawbacks you should be aware of before talking with a knowledgeable pediatric dentist.
 For example, depending on the type and placement of the cavity, it may still be necessary to use a dental drill with the laser.

 Dental laser treatment for cavities is also much more expensive than just using a dental drill and isn’t able to treat cavities that form between teeth.
 As the parent, it’s ultimately your choice for what will be the best cavity treatment plan for your child.